-Chiang Mai – the place of dreams .
+Chiang Mai is a place of dreams.
 I had heard amazing things about this city and was so excited to find out that they were all true.
-Travelling through new places can be taxing as a vegan.
-Using Google Translate to explain my plant based diet leaves most people on the receiving end with a bewildered look on their faces….but not in Chiang Mai.
+Travelling through new places can be taxing on a plant based diet.
+Using Google Translate to explain my vegan preferences leaves most people on the receiving end with a bewildered look on their face, but not in Chiang Mai.

-During our week in Chiang Mai my goal was to visit as many plant based restaurants and cafes as we could.
+During our week in Chiang Mai my goal was to visit as many vegan restaurants and cafes as we could.
 That was a tall order as there are so many to choose from.

 Since we were staying on the eastern side of the Old City – next door to Vegan Heaven it quickly became our go to place to eat.
 Looking at the menu I squealed with delight, “OMG I can eat everything!” only to have other patrons smile and nod in agreement.
 The Kah Soy soup is out of this world as are the Spicy Cauliflower Wings.
 Honorable mention goes to the Vegan Chicken Burger and the Spring Rolls.
 The menu is huge and extensive – if I wasn’t enjoying life as a NOMAD, I would seriously consider moving to Chiang Mai just to be close to Vegan Heaven!
 They also offer cooking classes.
 There are 2 locations: